What to enter at the Retirement Planning step

 To include or exclude an estimate for the Age Pension for the scenario:

-Note that if an individual is receiving an Age Pension, you should not enter it as income as this will double up with Pathfinder's estimate.
+Note that if an individual is receiving an Age Pension, you should not enter it as income in the Cash flows step (under the Cash flows & Goals step on the top menu) because this will double up with Pathfinder's estimate.

 If you choose to include an age pension estimate: